dgroomes/javascript-playground/README.md

 ## `webpack/`

-A webpack-based project that uses TypeScript and `webpack-dev-server`.
+An intermediate Node/NPM project that uses webpack to build a TypeScript program.

 See the README in [webpack/](webpack/).